 What is a zero hours contract?

-Until recently, zero hours contacts were used to cover a variety of things and had no set legal definition.
+Until recently, zero hours contracts were used to cover a variety of things and had no set legal definition.

 However, since March 2015, for the purposes of exclusivity clauses, they have been defined as an employment or other workers contract, but one in which the employee is not guaranteed to be given any work by the business.

-In practice, this means that if you have no work for someone on a zero hours contract to do, then there’s no need to pay them for a set number of hours just because they have a contract that says you must, but if work is made available, the worker undertakes to do that work.
+In practice, this means that if you have no work for someone on a zero hours contract to do, then there’s no need to pay them for a set number of hours just because they have a contract.
+They are paid only for the hours they work.

-In the draft clause attached, however, the worker in not obliged to accept all or any of the work you offer them.
+In the draft contract attached, however, the worker is not obliged to accept all or any of the work you offer them.